-Ship That Never Was
+The Ship That Never Was

-The play is based on a real event in 1834 when the last ship built at the convict settlement at Macquarie Harbour was about to sail for the new prison at Port Arthur but was hijacked by 10 convict shipwrights.
+The play is based on a real event in 1834.
+The last ship built at the convict settlement in Macquarie Harbour was about to sail for the new prison at Port Arthur but was hijacked by ten convict shipwrights.

-So begins the story of an amazing escape, an extraordinary voyage and an intriguing twist in the tale of The Ship That Never Was'.
+So begins the story of an amazing escape, an extraordinary voyage and an intriguing twist in the tale of 'The Ship That Never Was'.
 Fun and interactive family entertainment!